Most people don’t struggle on hikes because they’re “out of shape.”

 For expert-backed hiking nutrition guidance, see Backpackers Guide, which offers tips on fueling long hikes and electrolyte balance.

-(H3) IT Band Irritation
+IT Band Issues:

 Hiking Training Plan FAQ

-(H3) Should beginners lift weights for hiking?
+Should beginners lift weights?

-(H3) How many days per week should I train?
+How many days per week?

-4–6 days, including strength, cardio, and one long hike.
+4–6 days, including strength and hiking.

 Final Thoughts: Train for the Trail